Dominion of New England: Glorious Revolution and dissolution

-The religious leaders of Massachusetts, led by Cotton and Increase Mather, were opposed to the rule of Andros, and organized dissent targeted to influence the court in London.
-After King James published the Declaration of Indulgence in May 1687, Increase Mather sent a letter to the king thanking him for the declaration, and then he suggested to his peers that they also express gratitude to the king as a means to gain favor and influence.
+The religious leaders of Massachusetts, led by Cotton and Increase Mather, were opposed to the rule of Andros and organized dissent targeted to influence the court in London.
+King James published the Declaration of Indulgence in May 1687, and Increase Mather sent a letter to thank him for the declaration, and then he suggested to his peers that they also express gratitude to the king as a means to gain favor and influence.
 Ten pastors agreed to do so, and they decided to send Mather to England to press their case against Andros.
 Edward Randolph attempted to stop him; Mather was arrested, tried, and exonerated on one charge, but Randolph made a second arrest warrant with new charges.
 Mather was clandestinely spirited aboard a ship bound for England in April 1688.
 He and other Massachusetts agents were well received by James, who promised in October 1688 that the colony's concerns would be addressed.
-However, the events of the Glorious Revolution took over, and by December James had been deposed by William III and Mary II.
+However, the events of the Glorious Revolution took over, and James was deposed by William III and Mary II.

 The Massachusetts agents then petitioned the new monarchs and the Lords of Trade for restoration of the old Massachusetts charter.
 Mather furthermore convinced the Lords of Trade to delay notifying Andros of the revolution.
-He had already dispatched a letter to previous colonial governor Simon Bradstreet containing news that a report (prepared before the revolution) stated that the charter had been illegally annulled, and that the magistrates should "prepare the minds of the people for a change."
-News of the revolution apparently reached some individuals as early as late March, and Bradstreet is one of several possible organizers of the mob that formed in Boston on April 18, 1689.
-He and other pre-Dominion magistrates and some members of Andros' council addressed an open letter to Andros on that day calling for his surrender in order to quiet the mob.
+He sent a letter to previous colonial governor Simon Bradstreet containing news that the charter had been illegally annulled and that the magistrates should "prepare the minds of the people for a change."
+News of the revolution apparently reached some individuals as early as late March, and Bradstreet is one of several possible organizers of the revolt in Boston on April 18, 1689.
+He and other pre-Dominion magistrates and some members of Andros' council addressed an open letter to Andros on that day calling for his surrender.
 Andros, Randolph, Dudley, and other dominion supporters were arrested and imprisoned in Boston.